iamshang1/Projects/Advanced_ML/Variational_Autoencoder/readme.md

 #Convolutional Variational Autoencoders
-Traiditional autoencoders take a high dimensional input and try to encode that information into a lower-dimensional embedding with miniminal information loss.
+Traditional autoencoders take a high dimensional input and try to encode that information into a lower-dimensional embedding with miniminal information loss.
 This is achieved using a symmetrical hourglass-shaped neural network -- the input and output layers have the same number of neurons, while layers closer to the middle of the network have